thogiti/thogiti.github.io/_posts/2024-05-28-Sealed-Bids-in-Ethereum-PBS-Impact-on-Proposer-Builder-Dynamics.md

 - **In a FPSBA:** Each builder's equilibrium bid is calculated as half of their valuation, aiming to balance the potential cost of winning against the value of the block.
 If the builders' valuations are $v_1$ and $v_2$, their bids will be $\frac{v_1}{2}$ and $\frac{v_2}{2}$, respectively.
 The proposer receives the higher of these two bids, which is $\max(\frac{v_1}{2}, \frac{v_2}{2})$.
 This represents the highest price a builder is willing to pay while still attempting to maximize their payoff.

-- **In a SPSBA:** Builders bid their true valuations $v_1$ and $v_2$, since the winning builder pays the second-highest bid, which incentivizes them to bid truthfully without the risk of the winner's curse.
+- **In a SPSBA:** Builders bid their true valuations $v_1$ and $v_2$, since the winning builder pays the second-highest bid, which incentivizes them to bid truthfully without the risk of the overpayment.
 The proposer in this case receives the second-highest bid, which is $\min(v_1, v_2)$.

 In both auction types, the interesting outcome is that the proposer's expected revenue, calculated under these bidding strategies and valuation assumptions, equates to $1/3$.
 This equivalence in expected revenue across both auction types demonstrates the principle of revenue equivalence in economic theory, where the auction format does not affect the average income of the seller, assuming rational bidders and specific conditions about valuation distributions and bidder risk behaviors.